 The engineering inside your lens includes up to 16 lens elements designed to correct the light journey between your lens and the sensor of your camera.

 It’s easy to understand, that behind all these elements can appear defects.
-There errors can be directly in the design of the lens or can appear according to specific conditions.
-At the moment that one of these elements have a defect in the glass, your photos will be showing this type of aberration.
+These errors can be directly in the design of the lens or can appear according to specific conditions.
+At the moment that one of these elements has a defect in the glass, your photos will be showing this type of aberration.

 All this doesn’t mean, that you need to get a pro-level lens to avoid it.
 All lenses suffer in one way or another chromatic aberration.
-The key is to control when your lens is showing this chromatic aberration, in which situation appears if your lens its ok, or repair your lens if you have a hit and start to appear chromatic aberration in your pics.
+The key is to control when your lens is showing it, in which situation appears if your lens is okay, or repair your lens if you have a hit and start to appear in your pics.

 How to avoid chromatic aberration

-There are several tips to avoid the chromatic aberration, but in most cases, you can easily remove in post-processing simply shooting in RAW.
-But before know how to fix chromatic aberration in post-processing, let’s see some tips during the moment of capture your photo.
+There are several tips to avoid chromatic aberration, but in most cases, you can easily remove it in post-processing by simply shooting in RAW.
+But before knowing how to fix chromatic aberration in post-processing, let’s see some tips during the moment of capturing your photo.

-The best way to avoid this problem is following these easy steps, so you will be saving time and improve the quality of your photos directly in the camera.
+The best way to avoid this problem is following these easy steps, so you will be saving time and improving the quality of your photos directly in the camera.

-Even if you have a camera that has problems with chromatic aberration, these tips can help you to reduce the visibility of this mistake.
-Following these strategies, you will minify the effect in your photos and can save you a visit to the technical service for a problem with hard fix.
+Even if you have a camera that has problems with it, these tips can help you to reduce the visibility of this mistake.
+Following these strategies, you will minify the effect in your photos and can save you a visit to the technical service for a problem with a hard fix.

 Avoid high contrast scenes

 If you are a landscape photographer, you will love to shoot directly to a bright sunrise.
-This is one of the situations when chromatic aberration can appear.
-In this particular case, one solution is to reframe your composition or try to reduce the effect with a bracketing.
+This is one of the situations when can appear.
+In this particular case, one solution is to reframe your composition or try to reduce the effect with the bracketing technique.

-After your shoot in a high contrast scene, even following this steps, you will need to work in the RAW file to reduce the effect of the chromatic aberration.
-But at least, you will get your shot more clean and will be easy to reduce the effect.
+After your shoot in a high contrast scene, even following these steps, you will need to work in the RAW file to reduce the effect of the chromatic aberration.
+But at least, you will get your shot cleaner, and will be easy to reduce the effect.